Thomas-Lesaffre/Somatic_mutations/README.md

 * _s_parameters.txt_ is a template for the parameters input file.
 * _sauvegarde.sh_ is a shell script called upon in the C++ program to manage back-ups during simulations.
 It should always be in the same folder as the executable file.

-In addition, the raw output of the simulation program which was used to produce the results presented in the main text are given in the compressed folder _data.tar.gz_ .
+In addition, the raw output of the simulation program which was used to produce the results presented in the main text and the appendices are given in the compressed folder _data.tar.gz_.

 _Compiling the program_